CleverPet/hackerpet-games/README.md

-# hackerpet Games List
+# hackerpet games repository

+Try them out with your dog or cat, suggest modifications, and

-* ### Teaching Your Player (dog, cat, pig, ..) to Use CleverPet These games are developed to get your player accustomed with the hackerpet hub and are best played in the order below.
+### The Standard Curriculum to Teach your Player (dog, cat, pig, ...) to Use CleverPet
+   These games are developed to get your player accustomed with the CleverPet Hub's touch interface, and are best played in the order below.
    When the player becomes proficient at the current challenge, switch them to the next one!